Malisreeja/Blood_donation_website/README.md

    git clone https://github.com/yourusername/blood-donation-website.git
 Open index.html in any web browser.

-🌐 Live Demo
-🔗 Click here to view live site (Add your GitHub Pages/Netlify link here once deployed)

 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the project and submit a pull request.

-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 💡 Author
 Mali Sreeja Reddy